kkholst/mets/README.md

  plot(rm1,se=1)
  plot(rm1,years.lost=TRUE,se=1)
 ```

-and the  years lost can be decomposed into different causes
+and for competing risks the years lost can be decomposed into different causes

 ```{r}
  ## years.lost decomposed into causes